florianspy/blocsie/README.md

 Link to the evaluation part
 https://github.com/florianspy/locchallbench/tree/main

-The source code for to create the txt files for the lookup table of the datadriven model can be found in modelgn folder
+The source code to create the txt files used in the noise generator as a lookup table for the datadriven model can be found in modelgn folder

 The source code for the noisegenerator can be found in noisegn folder